dhthwy/r/README.md

 But I always get blown up.

-I can't solve these problems.
+I can't solve these problems nor can I continue to get blown.

 There's real effort to show that something isn't wanted.